 Season of Our Joy is a 'Hebrew Roots' observance of Sukkot, the Feast of Tabernacles.
 For eight days we praise YHVH through our actions - prayer, song and dance, Bible study, feasting and fellowship.
 We hear from gifted speakers who teach us the ways and walk of YHVH, our Father, and who teach us the meaning of this very special time of year referred to by the ancient Jewish sages as "the Season of Our JOY".

 SOOJ is held at the Camp Shiloh Retreat just a few miles from Mount Pleasant in Northeast Texas.
-It is observed in accordance with the traditional Jewish calendar beginning Sunday evening, September 23 and continuing through October 1.
+It is observed in accordance with the traditional Jewish calendar beginning Sunday evening, October 9 and continuing through Monday evening, October 17.

 We welcome you to share the festival with us!

 Below, you will find information pertaining to all aspects of SOOJ.
 Contact us for more information.

 Registration Begins in the March, 2020!